AkeemShepherd/Public_Health-Chicago/README.md

 # Public_Health-Chicago
 Repo Template
 Repo Manager: Akeem Shepherd

 Last updated: January 6, 2026

 Overview
-Give a brief overview and the purpose of this repo.
-Please give as much background detail here as possible.

 This repo contains trends related to all forms of violence reported by the city of Chicago VR datasets.
 The repo aims to explore and discribe trends for the Researcher and audience to gain an overall understanding of shooting reductions in Chicago.